chudkowsky/howcryptoworksbook/Chapter_13_DePIN.md

 **Community governance** provides legitimacy for protocol changes. **Economic voting** aligns upgrade decisions with network value. **Gradual rollouts** minimize risks from new features or changes.

-DePIN represents a fundamental shift in infrastructure deployment—from centralized corporate control to distributed community ownership.
+DePIN represents a fundamental shift in infrastructure deployment: from centralized corporate control to distributed community ownership.
 Success requires balancing decentralization benefits with competitive service delivery, sustainable economics with growth incentives, and innovation with regulatory compliance.
 Networks that master these tradeoffs may indeed transform how humanity builds and maintains critical infrastructure.